rsksmart/web3-events/README.md

 It emits a bunch of events that you might be interested in:

- - `newEvent` (with `EventData` object as payload) - the main event which pass to you a ready to be processed event from Contract.
  - `progress` (with `Progress` object as payload) - as the events are processed in batches, you will get reporting on what batch is being processed and general progress.
  - `reorg` (only when `confirmations` are enabled) - informational event that notifies you that there was a blockchain reorganisation that was tackled by your confirmation range.
  - `reorgOutOfRange` (only when `confirmations` are enabled) - information event that notifies you that there was a blockchain reorganisation **outside of confirmation range** and hence your state can be invalid.